 And it doesn’t end with storage our focus is on adding where we really add value in modelling, complex write back and analytical application scenarios as well as data warehouse automation.
 There is no point in re-inventing the wheel and building our own reporting engine.
-With Power BI we have the leading analytics environment and Excel is still the most widely used and versatile business applications.
+With Power BI we have the most widely used analytics environment and Excel is still the most widely used and versatile business applications.
 No specialized reporting solution can match that.
 What Excel is not built for, is acting as a central data model and managing comprehensive multi user write back, forecasting and other analytical application workflows.
 This is exactly where we come in.

 Finally, our industry is unfortunately, notorious for outrageous pricing policies that border on the “rip off”.
 There is no justification that an annual license for a small global finance team costs more than the CFO’s Porsche.
 Part of this legacy is driven by overburdening marketing spend by vendors.
 Some of our competitors had IPO’s recently which makes transparent that their customers are paying 60 cents in the Dollar for exorbitant marketing spend.
 We invest even more than this percentage in R&D. Our marketing budgets are minimal in comparison to industry standards but very effective, focused on generating inbound traffic through community participation, creating valuable content, etc. Something that has worked tremendously well so far.

 Martin: We went through a very interesting transition in the last few years: from having fairly transparent operations in one physical location to a truly global virtual organisation.
 We added 25 new people to our team, most of them I have never met in person.
 It’s a bit crazy.
-Initially, I was skeptical as well if this will work but it does and in my opinion even more effectively.
+Initially, I was skeptical as well if this will work but it does and in opinion even more effectively.
 We couldn’t exist without tools like MS Teams that help people collaborate effectively.
 In our case this is not just used internally but our customers are now directly integrated there as well.

 The basis for our management philosophy is simple: every employee understands that it’s not the company that signs their pay check but the customer.
 So, from this everything else derives: make sure the customer is happy with your work and give it all you got.
-Working on the weekend or after hours -as a truly global organisation- often goes along with that.
+Working on the weekend or after hours is -as a truly global organisation- often goes along with that.
 In return our team has unparalleled freedom: we encourage work from home.
 The nine-to-five concept doesn’t exist in our organisation.

 Martin: Yes, in addition to having the right team in place and keeping them happy, my key focus as CEO is to ensure that we exceed our customer’s expectations.
 Direct interaction with clients and prospects is a top priority and takes 50% of my time.
 I try to be involved as much as I can in the “trenches” in initial client onboarding sessions.
 The feedback from there is invaluable: To see first-hand the key motivators and pain points, how prospects are using our products and what can we improve.
 Many of our trial users don’t know they are dealing with the CEO in these sessions, but I think it is absolutely essential to for me to get this unfiltered feedback.

 Martin: I am very proud of what my team has achieved in the last few years: with very limited marketing means we now have customers on every continent that can see a clear value with getting started in minutes, automatically generating models from their accounting systems and having a very powerful platform to build analytical applications for planning, forecasting consolidation etc. at their fingertips as business users.
-All this while being seamlessly integrated and extending the capabilities of familiar solutions like Power BI and Excel with a vast knowledge pool that avoids being at the mercy of specialized solutions consultants that charge thousands of dollars a day.
+All this while seamlessly integrated and extending the capabilities of familiar solutions like Power BI and Excel with a vast knowledge pool that avoids being at the mercy of specialized solutions consultants that charge thousands of dollars a day.

 We have come far but we still consider this only an initial building block.
 For the future one of our key focus areas will be on using AI to make processes even more effective.
-This ranges from making data integration more automated and avoiding that finance users have to spend ages on cleansing and maintenance to using ML methods to identify business drivers and improve forecast accuracy.
+This ranges from making data integration even more automated and avoiding that finance users have to spend ages on cleansing and maintenance to using ML methods to identify business drivers and improve forecast accuracy.
 You will see a lot in that space from us in the coming months stay tuned.
 With our CTO Hesam Ziaei who has next to his demanding role managing the development of Acterys been able to finish his PhD in machine learning last year we are very well placed for that.